home-assistant/addons/rpc_shutdown/README.md

 ## About

-Allows you to shut down and Windows Computer with a service call from Home Assistant.
+Allows you to shut down Windows Computers with a service call from Home Assistant.

 ## Installation